Thumb Compensation Claim: How much compensation you can claim for thumb injuries calculated by UK solicitor

 5. Amputation of the tip of your thumb or the insertion of wires

-If you have had your thumb severed off and grafted back leaving it useless or you have lost your thumb altogether due to amputation - your thumb compensation claim payout is likely to be worth between: £14,000 - £39,000
+If you have had your thumb severed off and grafted back leaving it useless or you have lost part of your thumb (amputation from the interphalangeal joint) – your thumb compensation claim payout is likely to be worth between: £18,000 – £33,000

-Specialist solicitor assistance with your thumb compensation claim
+Specialist solicitor assistance with your thumb injury claim